Twenty Best Blues Albums

-This Box-set is unbelievable value: all the songs from the Grammy winning Revenent collection at a third of the price!
+This Box-set is unbelievable value: all the songs from the Grammy winning Reverent collection at a third of the price!
 The 92 tracks here give a comprehensive account of how the original Delta Blues sounded at the hands of a Master.
-With a voice echoed by Wolf and Beefheart, Charley set the standard for much that followed, and he is joined by Son House, Willie Brown and Son Sims on some tracks.
+With a voice echoed by Wolf and Beefheart, Charley Patton set the standard for much that followed, and he is joined by Son House, Willie Brown and Son Sims on some tracks.
 The performances are electrifying and careful re-mastering has made this a very listenable set of albums.

 Lead Belly was the quintessential old-time travelling songster, with an enormous and varied repertoire of folk, blues, ballads, work songs, prison songs, political songs and children's ditties.
 His career fully spanned the first half of the twentieth century, from the cat-houses of Shreveport to the stages of Paris.
 This 36 track compilation covers most of Lead Belly's styles, which would be typical of early wandering Bluesmen.
 More of the same fantastic quality on further volumes- 'Bourgeois Blues' & 'Shout On'.

 King of the Delta Blues.
 Legend says this haunted young man sold his soul to the Devil in exchange for his extraordinary skills on guitar.
-His complex, polyrhythmic technique influenced every generation of guitarists that followed, and he wrote some enduring Blues classics.
+Robert Johnson's complex, polyrhythmic technique influenced every generation of guitarists that followed, and he wrote some enduring Blues classics.
 His total recorded output was confined to two sessions in Texas in Nov.
 '36 and June '37, comprising 29 songs.
 The 42 tracks here include some alternate versions, and are arguably the most influential music of the whole 20th Century.

-Big Bill was the Main Man on the Chicago Blues scene in the inter-war years, fostering the transition from rural to urban Blues.
+Big Bill Broonzy was the Main Man on the Chicago Blues scene in the inter-war years, fostering the transition from rural to urban Blues.
 His own considerable songwriting skills and huge repertoire reflect this change, and his flatpicking guitar style and great voice made him a star of the Folk/Blues revival of the fifties.
-This bargain, re-mastered double CD has his finest album, ‘Big Bill’s Blues’ plus three more collections, totalling 45 tracks, which show the breadth of the man’s talent.
+This bargain, re-mastered double CD has his finest album, 'Big Bill's Blues' plus three more collections, totalling 45 tracks, which show the breadth of the man's talent.